How much will I have to pay in Child Support?

 Sometimes, the Court will award more or less than the amount calculated under the statutory guidelines, but only in compelling circumstances (this is referred to as a “Variance”).
 As the name “Guideline” implies, this is the amount that will guide the Court – and the amount you usually will pay.

-Retroactive Child Support in Texas
+Texas Retroactive Child Support

 In both Texas paternity cases and other Suits Affecting the Parent-Child Relationship “SAP-CR” cases (including Divorces), a Texas court may order so-called “retroactive” child support, or what is essentially back child support for periods of time in the past where child support was not ordered, but where there was a duty of support.